-An auto triggered instance is a snapshot that is taken for an auto triggered task at the time when the task is scheduled to run.
+An auto triggered instance is a snapshot that is automatically generated based on the scheduling settings of an auto triggered node.
 You can view the details of and perform the related operations on an auto triggered instance in the list of auto triggered instances or in the directed acyclic graph (DAG) of the instance.

 Usage notes